 Ben is renowned for his high-quality interpretive signs, nature trails, interpretive literature and museum exhibits.
 Since 1976 he has worked on dozens of such projects for national and provincial parks in the Canadian Rockies.
 Call him to discuss your needs.

 • Editorial services

 Writing something about the Rockies?
 Making a video or film?
-When you need to make sure that your text or script is right, call Ben.
-He has consulted with numerous studios and publishers (including the National Geographic Society) to ensure the accuracy and readability of their publications and releases.
+When you need to be certain that your text or script is right, call Ben.
+He has consulted with numerous studios and publishers (including the National Geographic Society) to ensure the accuracy and readability of their releases.

 • Contact info

 202 Grizzly Crescent